reframejs/reframe/docs/introduction.template.md

 </html>
 ~~~

+This page is static but you can also create dynamic pages.

-With Reframe you can create pages that are;
+With Reframe you can create pages that are:

  - **HTML-static**,
    <br/>